 Feed the Woozle

 Like Battleship, Battle Sheep is a game of strategy.
-But there are no boats on these boards—just flocks of sheep moving into new pastures.
-To play, each player divides his stack of sheep chips and takes turns trying to place sheep in a line across the other player’s land.
+But there are no boats on these boards — just flocks of sheep moving into new pastures.
+To play, each player divides their stack of sheep chips and takes turns trying to place sheep in a line across the other player’s land.
 This involves spatial planning and counting, and kids with math anxiety may like that there are no numbers in this game.

 Ticket to Ride